 High amounts of cod liver oil can cause vitamin A and D toxicosis.

 The recommended dose for fish oil is 40 mg/kg for EPA and 25 mg/kg for DHA.
 Once again, speak to your veterinarian before supplementing a cat’s diet.
 It is recommended pet owners purchase omega-3 fatty acids formulated for pets and not humans.

-Some omega-3 fatty acid supplements use flaxseed oil, which is a rich source of alpha-linolenic acid (ALA), however, conversion of ALA to EPA is inefficient in cats due to low activity of the enzyme delta-6 desaturase.
+Some omega-3 fatty acid supplements use flaxseed oil, which is a rich source of alpha-linolenic acid (ALA), however, conversion of ALA to EPA is inefficient in cats due to the low activity of the enzyme delta-6 desaturase.
 Look for omega-3 fatty acids made from marine sources which contain EPA and DHA.